tholok97/imt2007-project/README.md

 * Assuming we will never have more than 254 in any of our subnets, 192.168.x.0/24 is a convenient and pretty subnet
     * 244 if excluding 1 to 10 from dhcp
     * **FOR SIMPLICITY**
+* In this setup only guests cannot get a wired connection.
+They will have to rely on Wi-Fi

 ### Questions